NathanHarger/Clipboard-Documentation/source/index.html.md

 </aside>

 <aside class="notice">
-This id is required to retrive the data when executing the getData Request
+This id is required to retrive the data when executing the getData Request.
 </aside>